wayzor9/safe-pair-of-hands/README.md

 ## Refrences

-The project was developed under supervision of Coders Lab mentor.
+The project was developed under supervision of CodersLab mentor.
 All statics files as well as front-end part of the project come from Coders Lab.